Builtins

 operations := [op_addr[0]]

-It is also possible to import the contract with:
+It is also possible to create a contract from an Archetype source.

 :